rbdannenberg/arco/doc/design.md

 generators, the `ugen_table`.
 Unit generators (Ugens) are referenced by this table as well as by other unit generators.
-The id instance variable in the abstract Ugen class is the index in the `ugen_table`, and id servse as a "back-pointer" to the table.
+The id instance variable in the abstract Ugen class is the index in the `ugen_table`, and id serves as a "back-pointer" to the table.
 Reference counting is used and the table entry counts as one reference.
 Initially, the table entry points to the Ugen, and the reference count is 1, so it is up to the client to free the table entry in order to free the Ugen.